What is irritable bowel syndrome (IBS)?

 - Menstrual cycles: Some people notice predictable changes in their symptoms that align with their periods.

-- Are female, especially if you use estrogen therapy
+- Are female, especially if they use estrogen therapy

 - Have a family history of IBS